 Chapter Two: Growth Into Manhood: Essential for Healing (Excerpt)

-(The homosexual man) will not recover until behavior, attractions and identity have all been dealt with and to some extent transformed.
-Although his natural inclination may be to focus on behavior and attractions — because this is where he feels the most distress — I believe that the richest fruit will be borne in his life if he focuses most strongly (and early on) in the area of identity.
+Although (a man’s) natural inclination may be to focus on behavior and attractions — because this is where he feels the most distress — I believe that the richest fruit will be borne in his life if he focuses most strongly (and early on) in the area of identity.

 With respect to attractions, the essence of sexual attraction seems to be “differences” or “otherness”… What if a man does not have the inner sense that he is a man?
 Will he experience attraction to a woman?
 Will she be his “other”?
 No, and this is critical.
 If he feels that he is not complete as a man, his first longing will be not for women but for complete manhood; he will be drawn to the masculine in other males.
 This will be his “other.”
 This will be his missing rib… It follows, then, that the development of our manhood – finding completion in ourselves — will do great things both to decrease our same-sex attractions and to start drawing us sexually to women.

 Chapter Three: The Way a Man Develops (Excerpt)

 Growth encompasses the following steps: